top of page

 The Doorway Beyond the Pain

 The mother wound isn’t the end of the story.
 It’s a doorway.
 Painful, yes.
+But once you step through it, you begin to write a new script—one where silence no longer has the final word.

 Comments